Hordle

 Hordle is a village and civil parish in the county of Hampshire, England.
 It is situated between the Solent coast and the New Forest, and is bordered by the towns of Lymington and New Milton.
-Like many New Forest parishes Hordle has no village centre.
-The civil parish includes the hamlets of Tiptoe and Everton as well as part of Downton.

-The parish was originally much larger; stretching from the New Forest boundary to Hurst Castle.
+Like many New Forest parishes, Hordle has no village centre.
+The civil parish includes the hamlets of Tiptoe and Everton as well as part of Downton, and had a population of 5,746 in 2021.
+The parish was originally much larger, stretching from the New Forest boundary to Hurst Castle.

-The village

 Hordle has several shops including a pharmacy, and Co-operative Stores.
-The village also has a primary school, and it did have a pub: The Three Bells but it closed some years ago.
+The village also has a primary school, and it did have a pub, The Three Bells, but it closed some years ago.
 The building is now a hotel.
 Although there is no pub, there is a cidery, Miners Cider, in Silver Street, where local ciders are available, late into the evening.